Lsabetta/MIND/README.md

 For each dataset we make available a bashscript (i.e. Cifar100_exp.sh) containing the parameters used to obtain the results reported in the paper.
 Each script will run 10 experiemnts with 10 different seeds.

+### Data Path setup
+Before running everything, go to main.py and set the data path (line number 31) to the folder where you want to store the data.
+The data will be either downloaded automatically from continuum or needs to be downloaded there.

 ### CIFAR100/10 (works out of the box)
 To run the experiments on CIFAR100/10 dataset in class incremental (Table 1.A), run the following command: